A US military convoy on a road in north-eastern Syria in January last year. AP

 The US has had a presence in Syria since 2015, supporting the Defeat ISIS coalition.
 ISIS's so-called caliphate, which controlled large parts of Syria and Iraq, was toppled two years later.

-ISIS still retains a presence in Syria.
-In December, the group carried out an attack that killed two US Army soldiers and an interpreter in Palmyra, and US forces have struck more than 100 targets while capturing or killing more than 50 ISIS militants over the past two months.
+The extremist group still retains a presence in Syria.
+In December, it carried out an attack that killed two US Army soldiers and an interpreter in Palmyra, and US forces have struck more than 100 targets while capturing or killing more than 50 ISIS militants over the past two months.